 Setting up home allowance

 When you move into your own tenancy you are entitled to a £2,000 setting up home allowance.
-You will be supported by your personal advisor to select and purchase items for your home, including white goods and flooring.
+You will be supported by your personal advisor to select and purchase items for your home, including white goods and furniture.
 This budget may not get you everything you need, so it is important that you look for items on sale and begin saving for your home prior to moving.
 Friends and family may also have items they don’t need anymore, which you can use to stretch your budget further.

 Local furniture donation and re-use organisations can provide good quality second hand furniture, safety-tested appliances and other household items for young people starting out in their first homes.